Black Airbnb guests questioned by police serve notice to sue

 “You want to laugh about this but it’s not funny,” said Fyffe-Marshall in her post, adding that police told her the woman called 911 when they “didn’t wave to her as she looked at us” packing up.

-Police said in a news release that officers were polite during the 22-minute interaction.
+But police pushed back, saying in a news release that officers were polite during the 22-minute interaction.
 The caller did not recognize the vehicle or the people, police said.

 Rialto police Lt.
-Dean Hardin said it is standard for a helicopter to monitor the scene of a residential burglary in progress, in case someone leaves the house before ground police can get there.
+Dean Hardin said it is standard for a helicopter to monitor the scene in a residential burglary in progress, in case someone leaves the house before ground police can get there.

 “We didn’t detain anybody, we didn’t put anyone in handcuffs, we didn’t point any weapons at anybody,” he said.
 “We actually allowed them pretty free movement about the scene, so it’s a pretty mild response to a situation.”